CottageLabs/oarr/README.md

 The third party account model describes the information we need to know about any client which has read-write access to the core registry.

     {
-        "id" : "<opaque identifier for this client>", "core_fields" : [<list of core metadata fields the client can modify>], "stats" : true|false,
+        "id" : "<opaque identifier for this third party>", "name" : "<human readable name for this third party>", "contact" : [
-        "extensions" : [<list of client-supplied metadata extension fields allowed>], "auth_token" : "<account's API authentication token>",
+            {
-        "name" : "<name of client>",
+                "name" : "<contact name>",
-        "email" : "<email address for client>",
+                "email" : "<contact email>"
-        "custom_fields" : [<list of client-specific admin fields allowed>], "update" : true|false,
-        "replace" : true|false,
-        "delete_fields" : true|false
-        "delete" : true|false
             }

-The focus of this model is in defining the limits of the third party's access to the core data model.
-It lists which core_fields the client can modify, whether they can add statistics to the registry, lists fields that they will supply that are beyond the standard OARR registry field-set, and lists the fields that will be stored in their own client-specific area of the model.

-NOTE: as the core data model is hierarchic, and not simple key/value pairs, we will need to think more about what it means to "limit" a third party to a specific field.
-They could, after all, add entire objects of vast complexity inside a single field, if the process by which they interact is not properly constrained.
+        ]
+        "access" : {
+            "registry" : true|false,
+            "statistics" : true|false,
+            "admin" : true|false
+        }
+        "admin_schema" : {<the admin schema used by this third party>}, "auth_token" : "<account's API authentication token>",
+    }

+### Notes on the Third Party Account Model

+* The third party has both an opaque identifier (assigned by the registry) and a human-readable name (assigned by the third party)
+* Third parties may have multiple contacts
+* The "access" object provides coarse-grained control over the rights the third party has
+    * "registry" - the third party may create/modify/delete elements in the registry portion of the data model.
+The registry will apply a schema to the data model which third parties must comply with
+    * "statistics" - the third party may create/modify/delete statistics (it may only modify and delete statistics which it created).
+    * "admin" - the third party may store administrative data in the registry.
+It will only be able to write data to its own admin portion of the model
+* "admin_schema" allows the third party to specify in advance the data it will store in the admin area of the registry.
+Not sure yet how this will work, but it is to allow us to review whether the client is storing too much data, and will allow us to also reject any objects they supply us which do not meet these criteria

 ## Required Vocabularies